sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 2. Deploys a `SphinxModuleProxy` at a deterministic address
 3. Enables the `SphinxModuleProxy` within the Gnosis Safe

-This makes it possible for a third party (like Sphinx) to _permissionlessly_ deploy and set up a Gnosis Safe on behalf of the Safe owners without requiring their signatures.
+This process allows a third party (like Sphinx) to _permissionlessly_ deploy and set up a Gnosis Safe on behalf of the Safe owners without requiring their signatures.
 If the Safe owners are confident that their Safe has been deployed correctly at a given address on one chain, then they can be confident that a Safe at the **same address** on any other chain has also been deployed correctly.
 To achieve this, the address of the Gnosis Safe must not rely on the deployer.

 We can do this by calling the [Gnosis Safe Proxy Factory's `createProxyWithNonce`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/proxies/GnosisSafeProxyFactory.sol#L57-L75) function, which uses `CREATE2`.
-The `initializer` input parameter contains all of the information necessary to set up the Gnosis Safe, including the Safe owner addresses, the signature threshold, and the `SphinxModuleProxy` info.
+The `initializer` input parameter contains all the information necessary to set up the Gnosis Safe, including the Safe owner addresses, the signature threshold, and the `SphinxModuleProxy` info.

-Since the `initializer` data determines the address of the Gnosis Safe, it cannot include the address of the Gnosis Safe, since this would cause a circular dependency.
-To be specific, the circular dependency would occur because the `initializer` data would need to include the address of the Gnosis Safe, which is calculated based on the `initializer` data, which would need to include the address of the Gnosis Safe, etc. For this same reason, we cannot include the address of the `SphinxModuleProxy` in the `initializer` data, since the address of the module depends on the address of the Gnosis Safe.
+Since the `initializer` data determines the address of the Gnosis Safe, it cannot include the address of the Gnosis Safe since this would cause a circular dependency.
+Specifically, the circular dependency would occur because the `initializer` data would need to include the address of the Gnosis Safe, which is calculated based on the `initializer` data, which would need to include the address of the Gnosis Safe, etc. For this same reason, we cannot include the address of the `SphinxModuleProxy` in the `initializer` data since the module's address depends on the address of the Gnosis Safe.

 To resolve this, the `SphinxModuleProxyFactory` includes functions for deploying and enabling a `SphinxModuleProxy` without using the address of the Gnosis Safe or the address of the `SphinxModuleProxy` as input parameters.
-The `initializer` data should include a [`MultiSend`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/libraries/MultiSend.sol) call that executes two function calls on the `SphinxModuleProxyFactory`: `deploySphinxModuleProxyProxyFactoryFromSafe` and `enableSphinxModuleProxyFromSafe`.
+The `initializer` data must include a [`MultiSend`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/libraries/MultiSend.sol) call that executes two function calls on the `SphinxModuleProxyFactory`: `deploySphinxModuleProxyProxyFactoryFromSafe` and `enableSphinxModuleProxyFromSafe`.
 More details on these functions are below.
-To see an example of this deployment process, see [the `setUp` function in the `SphinxModuleProxy` unit test file](TODO(end)).
+To see an example of this deployment process, see [the `setUp` function in the `SphinxModuleProxy` unit test file](https://github.com/sphinx-labs/sphinx/blob/develop/packages/contracts/test/SphinxModuleProxy.t.sol#L101-L167).

-(TODO: table of contents) for the below 3 sections:
-## Design Considerations

-### The `enableSphinxModuleProxyFromSafe` Function

-The `enableSphinxModuleProxyFromSafe` function on the `SphinxModuleProxyFactory` does not involve deploying `SphinxModuleProxy` contracts, so it would be reasonable to put this function in a different contract.
-However, we include it in the `SphinxModuleProxyFactory` anyways to reduce the number of contracts involved in the Gnosis Safe initialization process described in the previous section.
-Also, this slightly reduces the overall complexity of our system by reducing the number of contracts.

-### Disabling a `SphinxModuleProxy` in a Gnosis Safe

-The `SphinxModuleProxyFactory` does not include logic for disabling a `SphinxModuleProxy` in a Gnosis Safe for two reasons:
-1. This logic [exists in the Gnosis Safe contract itself](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/base/ModuleManager.sol#L42-L54).
-We encourage users to call this function on the Gnosis Safe if they'd like to disable the `SphinxModuleProxy`.
-2. The only reason that we include logic in the `SphinxModuleProxyFactory` for enabling `SphinxModuleProxy` contracts is because this allows us to enable the module during the Gnosis Safe's initialization.
-A user will never need to disable the module during the Gnosis Safe's initialization, so it's not necessary to include this logic in the `SphinxModuleProxyFactory`.

 ## High-Level Invariants